How auditing with AMaT leads to quality improvement

 Training was provided by Suzanne Henderson from AMaT in partnership with the Clinical Audit Support Centre, and there were discussions around challenges the community faces, as well as plenty of opportunities to meet new people.

-Booking for the next Clinical Audit Conference will open in September.
+Booking for the next AMaT Conference will open in November.
 If you’d like to come along, we recommend that you reserve a place quickly as space is limited and the event grows more popular year-on-year.

 Follow us on X (Twitter) for all the latest updates with the hashtag #AMaT25.